MattisLind/SCSI-PERTEC/README.md

 Normally the data bus is either in or out so it would be easy to assume that just nine signals plus a direction signal is required for the data bus.
 But in the arbitration phase SCSI devices would drive one single data line and watch the others.
 Thus we need one input and one output per data bus signal.
 I.e 18 I/O signals.

 In total SCSI would require 30 I/O port signals from the STM32 chip.

+To drive the SCSI bus we need 7406 open collector drivers.
+Since 16 signals are driven we need three chips to handle this.
+For receieving it would be possible to connect them directly to the STM32 chip since it has +5V tolerant inputs.